 I found it was a lot of fun figuring out which rocks fit together, kind of like doing a puzzle.
 When I was finished, I was really pleased with the result.

 Now, one big note on this: I did not secure the rocks in any way.
 There is no mortar, no adhesive or binder of any kind holding things in place.
 Soooo, that means if my husband accidentally hits them with the lawn mower, bad things happen.

 However, seeing how it looks, we plan to make this permanent and secure the rocks in place.
 Until then, I don’t mind replacing a rock that falls down every now and then.

 A few things I learned from this project:

-I had been noodling on this for a LONG time, like basically since we moved in and I saw that pile of rocks in the backyard.
+I had been noodling on doing a DIY rock garden border for a LONG time, like basically since we moved in and I saw that pile of rocks in the backyard.
 It took me about an hour and a half to get this done.
 Why did I wait so long for a project with such low stakes (if I hated it, I could’ve just removed the rocks and scrapped the whole idea)?

 Use What You Have

 Turns out these rocks work great for a flowerbed border and they were just sitting in our yard.
 So, this little beautification project was completely free!
 In a similar vein, I also have a couple of decorative shelves in our living room made from reclaimed wood that was also lying around our backyard (what is it with stuff lying around our yard?
 Trust me, it’s not as messy as it sounds).